Can I email you to be first in line to adopt a dog?

 What are the requirements for fostering a dog?

-You must be able to care for the dog and provide for his or her specific needs in order to be approved to foster.
 Since the specific needs varies for each dog, the best thing to do is

 fill out a foster application.
 From there, we’ll be able to determine which dog will fit best with your home.